What reflexology can do for you?

-Virtually anything that you put in your mouth needs to pass through the liver for processing prior to entering systematic blood circulation.
-For this reason, the liver endures quite the beating, and needs supports to function optimally at all times.
-Any decrease in function of the liver could lead to dangerous accumulation of waste matter which would’ve otherwise been removed by the organ.
-Reflexology can help to reset elevated liver enzymes values, and ensure that substances are metabolized in an efficient manner, keeping your body safe.
+Virtually anything that you put in your mouth needs to pass through the liver for processing prior to entering the systematic blood circulation.
+For this reason, the liver endures quite the beating and needs support to function optimally at all times.
+Any decrease in function of the liver could lead to a dangerous accumulation of waste matter which would’ve otherwise been removed by the organ.
+Reflexology can help to reset elevated liver enzyme values and ensure that substances are metabolized in an efficient manner, keeping your body safe.

 7. Treatment For Migraines And Headaches

 Millions of people all over the world suffer from headaches and intractable migraines, needing to resort to medication frequently.
-However, this is not ideal as these medications could carry significant risk of side effects.
-Foot reflexology can help to reduce the pain associated with migraines, by decreasing the impact of the hormone cortisol on our blood vessels, reducing muscular tension and helping to calm us.
-Often times headaches and migraines occur due to high stress burdens or lack of sleep, both of which reflexology sessions can help you with.
+However, this is not ideal as these medications could carry a significant risk of side effects.
+Foot reflexology can help to reduce the pain associated with migraines, by decreasing the impact of the hormone cortisol on our blood vessels, reducing muscular tension, and helping to calm us.
+Oftentimes headaches and migraines occur due to high-stress burdens or lack of sleep, both of which reflexology sessions can help you with.

 8. Speeds Up The Healing Of Wounds

 Reflexology is able to improve blood circulation as was previously mentioned, and when combined with an efficient nervous system that quickly relays to the immune system the need for specialized immune mediators, healing can quickly ensue.
 Of course, the more efficient its process is the faster you will recover and be able to get back to your daily routine as well.